BSC-CNS-EAPM/AdaptivePELE/AdaptivePELE/docs/Examples.rst

 * **minPos** (*list*): Coordinates of the reference minimum.
 This value is used to calculate the distance to each cluster and create the probability and PMF plots for the MSM-based spawnings
+* **SASA_column** (*int*): Column corresponding to SASA in the report files.
+This value is used to calculate the SASA of each cluster and create the probability and PMF plots for the MSM-based spawnings

 Examples